felipolis/felipolis/README.md

    <img align="center" alt="felipe_gif" height="128" width="128" src="https://github.com/felipolis/felipolis/blob/main/meuavatar.gif">
    <br>
    <br>
-   <div align="center">Hello, my name is Felipe.
-I am currently a computer science student at the Federal Technological University of Paraná.
-I specialize in front-end development using Angular, and am also an enthusiast in web development using the MERN stack (MongoDB, Express, React, Node.js).
-Additionally, I am constantly expanding my knowledge and skills in the field of AI and machine learning. </div>
+   <div align="center">Hello, my name is Felipe, I am a Computer Science student at the Federal Technological University of Paraná and I work as a front-end developer.
+Currently, I am working with Angular, but I also like to explore other technologies such as ReactJs and VueJs.
+I always strive to improve my skills to become a increasingly proficient developer and contribute to amazing projects.
+I am excited to see where my passion for development will take me in the future. </div>
 </div>
 <br>